JeffreyZksun/vagrant_docker/log/appserver/logslash-forwarder/README.md

 Note: `--net=host` gives container the whole control to the network of the host.
 When use localhost or 127.0.0.1 inside the container, this addess is the host's lo address.

+Note: the certs should be the same as that used in the logslash server.

 Send log to logslash server via forwarder
 ====